stadium-software/filter-grid/README.md

 This module provides for four functions:

 1. Generating filters grids
-2. Fetching and applying filters to datasets
+2. Applying sets of filters to datasets
-3. Resetting / clearing generated filtergrids
+3. Resetting / clearing filtergrids
 4. Populating filtergrids from sets of saved filters

 This module can be used in conjunction with DataGrids and [Client-Side Repeater DataGrids](https://github.com/stadium-software/repeater-datagrid-client-side) alike.
 Use this script instead of the similar [DataGrid Advanced Search](https://github.com/stadium-software/datagrid-advanced-search).